-- 23. (1) Notwithstanding anything contained in the Code,- - (a) no information about the commission of an offence of organised crime under this Act, shall be recorded by a police officer without the prior approval of a police officer not below the rank of Deputy Inspector General of Police. - (b) no investigation of an offence under the provisions of this Act shall be carried out by a police officer not below the rank of Deputy Superintendent of Police. - 2) No Special Court shall take cognizance of any offence under this Act without the previous sanction of a police officer not below the rank of Additional Director General of Police.
+- 23. (1) Notwithstanding anything contained in the code :- - (a) no information about the commission of an offence of organised crime under this Act, shall be recorded by a police officer without the prior approval of the police officer not below the rank of the Deputy Inspector General of Police :

-24. Whoever being a public servent renders any help or supports in any manner in the commission of organised crime as defined in clause (e) of section-2 whether before or after the commission of any offence by a member of an organised crime syndicate or abstains from taking lawful measures under this Act or intentionally avoids to carry out the directions of any Court or of the superior police officers in this respect shall be punished with imprisonment for a term which may extend to three years and also with fine.
+- (b) no investigation of an offence under the provision of this Act shall be carried out by a police officer below the rank of the Deputy Superintendent of Police. - (2) No Special Court shall take cognizance of any offence under this Act without the previous sanction of the police officer not below the rank of Inspector General of Police. - 24.
+Whoever being a public servant renders any help or support in any manner in the commission of organised crime as defined in clause (e) of section 2, whether before or after the commission of any in offence by a member of an organised crime syndicate or abstains from taking lawful measures under this Act or intentionally avoids to carry out the direction of any Court or of the superior police officers in this respect, shall be punished with imprisonment of either description for a term which may extend to three years and also with fine.